MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-methods.md

 | Voice call                     | No                     | MFA and SSPR<sup>3</sup>  |
 | Password                       | Yes                    | No                        |

-<sup>1</sup>Windows Hello for Business, by itself, does not serve as a step-up MFA credential.
-For example, an MFA Challenge from Sign-in Frequency or SAML Request containing forceAuthn=true.
-Windows Hello for Business can serve as a step-up MFA credential by being used in FIDO2 authentication.
-This requires users to be registered for FIDO2 authentication to work successfully.
+<sup>1</sup>Windows Hello for Business can serve as a step-up MFA credential if it's used in FIDO2 authentication.
+Users need to be registered for passkey (FIDO2).

-<sup>2</sup>Passwordless sign-in can be used for secondary authentication only if certificate-based authentication (CBA) is used for primary authentication.
-For more information, see [Microsoft Entra certificate-based authentication technical deep dive](~/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md#mfa-with-single-factor-certificate-based-authentication).
+<sup>2</sup>Passwordless sign-in can be used for secondary authentication only if [CBA is used for primary authentication](~/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md#mfa-with-single-factor-certificate-based-authentication).

 <sup>3</sup>Alternate phone methods can only be used for MFA.